Nike-Inc/Willow/README.md

 ### When should I use Willow?

 If you are starting a new iOS project in Swift and want to take advantage of many new conventions and features of the language, Willow would be a great choice.
 If you are still working in Objective-C, a pure Objective-C library such as the amazing [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) would probably be more appropriate.

+### Is Willow going to support the new os_log APIs?

+Yes!
+We believe Willow and the `os_log` APIs will complement each other nicely.
+There's a lot of additional functionality that exists in Willow that does not exist in the `os_log` APIs and vice versa.
+The current plan of record is to create an `OSLogWriter` which will automatically call the approach `os_log` APIs under-the-hood.
+Unfortunately in Xcode 8 beta 2, there is an issue with importing the `os_log_create` API in deployment targets of iOS 9.0, OS X 10.11, etc. Until this issue is resolved (hopefully in Xcode 8 beta 3), Willow will not support the `os_log` APIs.

 ### Where did the name Willow come from?